 Mt.
 Hood Territory has some of the best farm experiences around if you ask me.
 Being as it was just down the road from my grandparents' house, I visited Fir Point Farms often and it holds a special place in my heart.
 Their bread and butter is during the Fall season where they offer a full u-pick pumpkin patch, Charlotte's Web corn maze and friendly goats, but their offerings are wonderful year-round.
-The Country Grains Store is popular for the farm-fresh apple cider donuts and pies that bring a smile to any child (or adult child's) face, as does the full-service greenhouse, u-cut flowers, fresh produce, old-growth fir trees and fury farm animals.
+The Country Grains Store is popular for the farm-fresh apple cider doughnuts and pies that bring a smile to any child or adult child's face, as does the full-service greenhouse, u-cut flowers, fresh produce, old-growth fir trees and fury farm animals.

 Another great decision is to experience the power of the flower at one of our world-famous flower festivals, the Wooden Shoe Tulip Festival running March through April, and the Swan Island Dahlia Festival running August through September.

 Wooden Shoe Tulip Farm has the most colorful array of tulips in the state and people from all over the world travel here every year to take their picture in front of these beauties.
 If you want to see for yourself, check out their Instagram account and within two minutes you'll be looking up flights to Mt.
 Hood Territory in the Spring.
 It's just that impressive and worth the trip not only for the stunning flowers but also the family winery.
-They are in Willamette Valley wine country, Wine Enthusiasts Wine Region of the Year, so its fitting to put their farm to both these great uses.
+They are in Willamette Valley wine country, Wine Enthusiasts Wine Region of the Year in 2016, so it's fitting to put their farm to both these great uses.